leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 Also, it made it tricker to switch storage providers.
 It was possible, but there were necessary DNS changes and the buckets still had to conform to the specified naming conventions.

-With the new proxy feature switching storage providers is as easy as updating `storage.yml` in your rails application.
+With the new proxy feature switching storage providers is as easy as updating `storage.yml` in your Rails application.
 You can also now easily use wildcard subdomains and have more freedom in naming your buckets.

-## How do you implement this change?
+## How do you add a CDN to Rails Active Storage?

 Assuming you have Active Storage set up and you’re trying to add a CDN, all you need to do is update your routing and serving of files.